Parsl/parsl/parsl/tests/test_scaling/midway/README.rst

 Running IPP
 ===========

-In order to run Parsl apps on Midway nodes, we need to first start an IPython controller on the login node, figuring out the IP address to use for the controller is a bit of a hassle on Midway.
-The internal IP addresses used that allows the compute nodes to contact the login nodes is similar to 128.135.112.73 on swift.rcc.uchicago.edu.
+In order to run Parsl apps on Midway nodes, we need to first start an IPython controller on the login node.
-This varies between login nodes.

->>> ipcontroller --port=5XXXX --ip=<InternalIPAddress>
+>>> ipcontroller --port=5XXXX --ip=*

 Once the ipcontroller is started in a separate terminal or in a screen session, we can now run parsl scripts.